Asmita-Zjigyasu/RISCV-IM-5-Stage-pipelined-Processor/README.md

 //image of the riscv instruction set//

 # Application
 We plan to use the processor to build a full-fleged System on Chip design.
 This can be used to build a RISCduino if the correct and compatible peripherals are integrated with the processor.
-The RISCV procossor will be the core of the mocro-controller.
+The RISCV procossor will be the core of the micro-controller.

 # Block Diagram
 ![Image](https://github.com/Asmita-Zjigyasu/RISCV-IM-5-Stage-pipelined-Processor/blob/main/Images/block%20diagram.gif)